LLMs can Perform Multi-Dimensional Analytic Writing Assessments: A Case Study of L2 Graduate-Level Academic English Writing: Experiments

 \subsubsection{Scores}

-Figure~\ref{fig:overall_agreement_heatmap} illustrates the overall scoring agreement between all pairs of assessors.
+Fig.~\ref{fig:overall_agreement_heatmap} illustrates the overall scoring agreement between all pairs of assessors.

 \paragraph{Humans score more like humans and LLMs score more like LLMs.} More concretely, human-human QWK and AAR1 are almost always higher than the corresponding human-LLM agreement.
 Similarly, LLM-LLM agreement exceeds human-LLM agreement in virtually all cases, with a much larger margin, suggesting that LLMs may resemble each other in scoring more closely than humans resemble each other.
+This may be attributed to the substantial overlap in LLM training data, in contrast to the broader variability in human linguistic experiences, which contributes to greater divergence in human scoring patterns.
 Criterion-level agreement between human/LLM assessors shows similar patterns, as shown in Fig.~\ref{fig:criterion-level_agreement_heatmap}.

 \paragraph{LLMs can score approximately like humans.} The best human-LLM AAR1 for the three LLMs ranges from 0.59 to 0.88, with all LLMs achieving an AAR1 above 0.5 with assessor F (Fig.~\ref{fig:overall_agreement_heatmap}).
 Moreover, the AAR1 scores between GPT-4o and assessor B and between Llama-3 and assessors B and C are always greater than 0.5. \textit{Overall, it shows that LLMs can generate sensible or reasonably good scores, often differing by no more than 1 point from the corresponding human-generated scores.}